kaseidis/MPI_Simple_Gene_Finder/README.md

 # Summary

 In bioinformatics, gene finding refers to identifying regions of genomic DNA that encode genes.
 Gene finding includes protein-coding genes and RNA genes.
 Gene discovery is the first and one of the most critical steps in understanding the sequencing of a species' genome.
 However, the process of gene finding takes a lot of time.
-This program is a framework that can do gene finding on the cluster using MPI.
+This program is a framework that can help us do gene finding job on multiple nodes using MPI.

 ## Compile